p4 trust

 -r

 List, install, or delete a replacement fingerprint.
 If a replacement fingerprint exists for the connection, and the primary fingerprint does not match (but the replacement fingerprint does), the replacement fingerprint replaces the primary.
-This option may be combined with the -l, -i, or -d options.
+This option can be combined with the -l, -i, or -d options.

 -y